JessicaB8tor/PurrfectHabitsProject/README.md

 For this phase, I made my existing TennisMatchJournal class robust by making the getMatchAt(int index) method throw an InvalidIndexException for indexes that are not in the range 0 to journalLength() - 1.

+## Phase 4: Task 3

+Ideas for refactoring:
+1) I could create new classes that represent some of the fields for MatchDetails and MatchStats.
+Right now, all their fields are stored as primitive data, which is not ideal as things like score, date, surface, and result could be encapsulated into their own classes.
+MatchDetails and MatchStats would then have uni-directional association relationships with these classes.
+2) I could have all my "Page" classes extend an abstract class or interface called "Page".
+Page would then encapsulate all of the shared data and behaviour across all of these "Page" classes and would help avoid duplication of code.